 Coronavirus Disease (COVID-19)

-Coronavirus Disease, or COVID-19, is a new respiratory virus first identified in Wuhan, Hubei Province, China.
-This is an emerging, rapidly evolving situation.
+Coronavirus Disease, or COVID-19, is a respiratory virus first identified in Wuhan, Hubei Province, China.
 The Health Department is committed to ensuring our residents and healthcare professionals have access to the most up-to-date information to ensure the health and safety of themselves, their patients, and our community.
 The Centers for Disease Control and Prevention (CDC) is closely monitoring this outbreak and publishes the most accurate and timely COVID-19 information.
 Please visit the CDC's website for more information.

 Coronaviruses are a large family of viruses, some causing illness in people and others that circulate among animals, including camels, cats and bats.
 Some viruses are highly contagious (like measles), while other viruses are less so.
 At this time, it’s unclear how easily or sustainably this virus is spreading between people.
 Current symptoms reported for patients with COVID-19 have included mild to severe respiratory illness with fever, cough, and difficulty breathing.

 COVID-19 Cumulative Case Count in Sarpy and Cass Counties as of 11:00 am July 1, 2022: